MicrosoftDocs/architecture-center/docs/reference-architectures/ai/realtime-scoring-r-content.md

 ## Monitoring and logging considerations

-Azure Application Insights can be used to monitor models deployed to web service endpoints in Azure Kubernetes Service (AKS) using Azure Machine Learning.
+Azure Application Insights can be used to monitor models deployed to web service endpoints in [Azure Kubernetes Service (AKS)][aks] using Azure Machine Learning.
 The data collected from the endpoint includes:
 Output data
 Responses
 Request rates, response times, and failure rates